popsim-consortium/stdpopsim/docs/tutorial.rst

     print(ts.num_populations)
     # 1
     print(ts.num_mutations)
-    # 18187
+    # 1472
     print(ts.num_trees)
-    # 12203
+    # 1078

 As expected, there are 10 samples in one population.
-We can also see that it takes 12203 distinct genealogical trees across these 5Mb of sequence, on which there were 18187 mutations
-(since we are not using a seed here, the number of mutations and trees will be slightly different for you).
+We can also see that it takes 1078 distinct genealogical trees across this 1Mb of sequence, on which there were 1472 mutations (since we are not using a seed here, the number of mutations and trees will be slightly different for you).
 Try running the simulation again, and notice that the number of samples and populations stays the same, while the number of mutations and trees changes.

 Output to VCF
 -------------